ScrapCodes/FIPS-compliance/blogs/spark-meets-fips.md

 ### Step 2.

 #### Configure JVM to use the NSS libs.
-For this blog, oracle jdk 1.8 was used for testing the steps.
+For this section of blog, oracle jdk 1.8 was used for testing the steps.
 The same steps might work with openjdk as well.

 2.1 Create PKCS11 configuration file for JVM as follows.